-People with PCA generally experience some of these changes associated with vision
+People with PCA generally experience some of these changes associated with vision:

-- difficulty recognising familiar objects and faces - increased sensitivity to bright lights or shiny surfaces - double vision

-- particular difficulty seeing in fading or low light conditions - difficulty judging distance/speed/ perspective - this can cause difficulty with stairs, the speed of traffic, reaching out for things or putting things down on surfaces - stationary objects may appear to move.
+- difficulty recognising familiar objects and faces - · increased sensitivity to bright lights or shiny surfaces - double vision - particular difficulty seeing in fading or low light conditions - difficulty judging distance/speed/perspective this can cause problems with stairs, recognising the speed of traffic, reaching out for things or putting things down on surfaces - stationary objects may appear to move.

-Some changes are hard to understand such as being able to see small print easier than large print, or objects that are right in front of the person not being seen or recognised and then suddenly being seen.
-This can cause frustration for the person with PCA and their supporters if the changes are not fully understood.
+Some changes are hard to understand, such as being able to see small print easier than large print, or the person not being able to see something that is right in front of them - then suddenly seeing it.
+This can cause frustration for the person with PCA and their support network, especially if the changes are not fully understood.